Our integrated climate strategy

 In the context of our integrated climate strategy, we address the environmental impact of our business and determine potential opportunities and risks that exist for us as well as for our stakeholders.

 For example, extreme weather conditions as a consequence of climate change can have a negative impact on our business processes and lead to incidents or even network outages.
-A very real example for this was the storm Friederike, which lead to an outage of more than 600 cross-connect cabinets and over 200 mobile base stations in early 2018.
-Such failures can massively impact the managementl of rescue operations, if not render them entirely impossible.
-In order to be able to react appropriately in these cases, our internal "Group Policy on Continuity and Situation Management" defines responsibilities, processes and measures.
+A very real example of this was storm Friederike, which led to an outage of more than 600 cross-connect cabinets and over 200 mobile base stations in early 2018.
+Such failures can massively impact the management of rescue operations, if not render them entirely impossible.
+In order to be able to react appropriately in these cases, our internal “Group Policy on Continuity and Situation Management” defines responsibilities, processes, and measures.
 It also outlines how to handle emergency and crisis situations like floods.
 In addition, possible consequences of climate change are also taken into account when planning our future business activities.
-For instance, our network infrastructure is set up to be protected from storm conditions, changes in temperature and high winds.
+For instance, our network infrastructure is set up to be protected from storm conditions, changes in temperature, and high winds.

 Recognition of leadership role in climate protection

-Repeated inclusion in CDPWe made it onto the CDP Climate A List for the second time in ranking 2017.
-CDP commends companies that report their CO2 emissions extremely transparently and in detail.
+In 2018, we made it onto the CDP Climate A List for the third time in a row.
+The CDP ranking recognizes companies that don’t just exhibit transparency when it comes to climate change, but are also aware of how climate change affects their business, actively manage the opportunities and risks associated with climate change, and are pioneers and role models in their approach to climate protection.
 Under the CDP, we have reported Group-wide not only Scope 1 and Scope 2 emissions but also Scope 3 emissions from our business operations in Germany and almost all our international companies since 2014.